aws/aws-eks-best-practices/content/security/docs/incidents.md

     + `docker container diff CONTAINER` to capture changes to files and directories to container's  filesystem since its initial launch.
 + **Pause the container for forensic capture**.
 + **Snapshot the instance's EBS volumes**.

+### Redeploy compromised Pod or Workload Resource

+Once you have gathered data for forensic analysis, you can redeploy the compromised pod or workload resource.

+First roll out the fix for the vulnerability that was compromised and start new replacement pods.
+Then delete the vulnerable pods.

+If the vulnerable pods are managed by a higher-level Kubernetes workload resource (for example, a Deployment or DaemonSet), deleting them will schedule new ones.
+So vulnerable pods will be launched again.
+In that case you should deploy a new replacement workload resource after fixing the vulnerability.
+Then you should delete the vulnerable workload.

 ## Recommendations